 Once you’ve finished exploring Millaa Millaa, I highly recommend allowing yourself enough time to visit the other two waterfalls on the Waterfall Circuit road which are;

-After you’ve completed the Waterfall Circuit, make sure to stop into The Falls Treehouse Cafe for some road trip snacks and a great coffee to see you through the drive home back to Cairns.
+After you’ve completed the Waterfall Circuit, make sure to stop at The Falls Treehouse Cafe for some road trip snacks and a great coffee to see you through the drive back to Cairns.

 MILLAA MILLAA FALLS MAP

 There are hundreds of accommodation options to choose from in Cairns, so I have narrowed it down to a few of the best places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.